Enabling Distributed Tracing

 The remaining steps are identical to those used to configure distributed tracing for a software event broker.
 See Configuring Distributed Tracing for information.

-You should note that while event broker services in PubSub+ Cloud are scoped to only one message VPN, you must still provide the Message VPN name when using the Solace CLI to set up distributed tracing for the event broker service.
+You should note that while event broker services in Solace Cloud are scoped to only one message VPN, you must still provide the Message VPN name when using the Solace Event Broker CLI to set up distributed tracing for the event broker service.
 You can locate the name of the Message VPN for your event broker service by selecting your service from Cluster Manager and looking in the DMR Cluster section of the Status tab.

 Screenshot showing the elements described in the surrounding text.